-- F) Once the recording is completed, disarm the audio track and playback the audio from the beginning.
-Listen closely for parts that may need editing (rearrange, split or remove) or to be re-recorded. - 4.
-Importing Pre-Recorded Audio.
+- G. Once the recording is completed, disarm the audio track and playback the audio from the beginning.
+Listen closely for parts that may need editing (rearrange, split or remove) or to be rerecorded. - Importing Pre-Recorded Audio.
 In addition to recording live audio, Mixcraft also supports many audio file formats.
 For educators this means students can use audio samples, audio prepared by the educator, or recordings from a different class with Mixcraft.